liadna1995/Hotel-Reservations-Management/README.md

 ## Tasks

 1. Go over the [Data Modeling](https://trailhead.salesforce.com/content/learn/modules/data_modeling) module to understand Salesforce objects.
-2. Create a [Salesforce App](https://trailhead.salesforce.com/content/learn/projects/suggestion_box/suggestion_box_1) for the "Hotel Reservation" Management App.
+2. Create a [Salesforce App](https://trailhead.salesforce.com/content/learn/projects/suggestion_box/suggestion_box_1) for the "Hotel Reservations" Management App.
 Please note - we do not expect you to create a mobile app or a website; please use Salesforce tools in order to simplify this task.
 3. Create one or more [Lightning Web Components](https://trailhead.salesforce.com/content/learn/projects/quick-start-lightning-web-components?trailmix_creator_id=ngoldenberg&trailmix_slug=lwc-getting-started) where an Hotel Account Manager will be able to perform the following actions:
     - Add a new Hotel with an address and image.
     - Add a Room Type for the Hotel, with the amount of rooms available for that type.